anvidev/goenv/README.md

 ## Loading environment variables

-To load your environment variables, simply place the following code in your main function
+To load your environment variables, simply place the following code in your main function.

 ```go